Sai-sys-cmd/Chat-Application/README.md

 # Anonymous Chat - Building a Local Chat Application on My Own

 Anonymous Chat is a real-time messaging application built using HTML, CSS, JavaScript, and Firebase.
 It allows users to send and receive messages instantly, leveraging Firebase's cloud services for real-time data syncing and storage.
+This project helped me understand more about how frontend works cohesively with backend and also further extended my knowlege on web servers.
+It also taught me about security measures and how to defend against hackers.

 ## Preview